If you’re interested in DIM weight, here is some related reading:

-In this post, we’ll explain everything you need to know about dimensional weight, how it’s calculated, why it matters for your product management, and best of all, how you can avoid it (or at least help you to reduce it).
+In this post, we’ll explain everything you need to know about dimensional weight: how it’s calculated, why it matters for your product management, how it’s different than actual weight and billable weight, and best of all, how you can avoid it (or at least help you to reduce it).

 In shipping, not all weight is necessarily created equal.
 What you consider in your mind to be soft and light could conceivably take up a lot of space in a shipment.
 That might hinder carriers from shipping it with other products at the same time.
 To put it simply: It costs more to move a truck full of down blankets than one filled with headphones.
 The blankets take up more space, they cost less, and it would take more shipments for the carriers to make a large enough profit to make it worth it.